mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-30-the-circle-dojo-model.md

 > Dojo preserves form, first principles, and depth of practice.
 > Change integrates through waves.**

-When this rhythm is understood, adoption stops feeling forced and starts feeling natural.
+When this rhythm is understood, adoption stops feeling forced and starts feeling inevitable.